MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 With Microsoft Learn, each article has two buttons at the end of the article.
 The *This product* button sends you to the Ideas site, and the **This page** button lets you submit feedback about the content through GitHub.
 In both cases, you must create an account if you don't already have one.
 For *product feedback*, you must sign in with your work or organizational email account.
 For *access to GitHub*, you can use any email address when you create an account.

 We welcome your contributions, both as pull requests with suggestions or corrections to the content, and as GitHub Issues with bugs or questions.
-But please be mindful that feedback and contributions to the *dynamics365smb-docs* repo is about the content, not about the product.
+But be mindful that feedback and contributions to the *dynamics365smb-docs* repo is about the content, not about the product.

 > [!IMPORTANT]
 > Microsoft accepts pull requests to the *dynamics365smb-docs* repo only, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.